Skip to content

 PUBPL 6960

-Applied Capstone Prep
+Applied Policy Project Prep

 This is a 1-credit Independent Study course designed to help students prepare for the Capstone course the following semester.
 The course will cover topics such as writing and presenting public policy for different audiences (a skill set employers request) and public policy ethics.